kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/patientfinder/README.md

 # Change log

+## 2024-11-19
+* added export of AttendingDoctor as participant in Encounter script
+* added usage of extensions in allergy intolerance script

 ## 2024-11-06
 * moved telecom information from Patient.contact.telecom to Patient.telecom
 * Removed unused fields from the MedicationRequest and MedicationAdministration scripts